407-610-2417

 Andrew Shum

-How to Choose Keywords for SEO: A Step-by-Step Guide
+How to Choose Keywords for SEO and AI: A Step-by-Step Guide

 How to Choose Keywords for SEO

-Keywords are the foundation of any SEO campaign.
-They can help you drive more of that valuable traffic to your site and improve rankings.
-But if you don’t pick the right keywords for SEO or overlook the search intent, you might not see great results from your optimization strategy.
+Keywords sit at the center of any SEO campaign.
+They can bring the kind of traffic you actually want on your site and help your pages rank higher.
+But if you don’t pick the right keywords for SEO or overlook the search intent, you might not see great results from your search engine optimization strategy.

 Key Takeaways: